 Our water system serves approximately 895 people with approximately 328 service connections.
 Our water source is groundwater drawn from five drilled wells located within the property boundaries of the Oakridge community along Oakridge Drive.
-The water is pumped from the wells and passes through two coarse media pressure filters, then through two greensand filters and three activated carbon filters to reduce iron and manganese.
-This treatment is currently unapproved and is part of a plant test.
+The water is pumped from the wells and passes through two mixed media pressure filters then through two greensand filters to reduce iron and manganese.
 The water is then disinfected with sodium hypochlorite (a 15 % chlorine solution) and fills the 95,000-gallon storage tank.
 The system is automated to run a booster pump on variable speed that fluctuates with usage.
 As the water is consumed, the pressure in the system drops, and in turn, ramps up the speed of a booster pump that replenishes the pressure in the distribution system.
 Automatic controls maintain the proper levels within the storage and pressurized distribution systems.

 The NYS DOH has completed a source water assessment for this system, based on available information.
 Possible and actual threats to this drinking water source were evaluated.
 The state source water assessment includes a susceptibility rating based on the risk posed by each potential source of contamination and how easily contaminants can move through the subsurface to the wells.
-While nitrates (and other inorganic contaminants) were detected in our water it should be noted that all drinking water, including bottled drinking water, may be reasonably expected to contain at least small amounts of some contaminants from natural sources.
-The presence of contaminants does not necessarily indicate that the water poses a health risk.
-See section "Are there contaminants in our drinking water?" for a list of the contaminants that have been detected, if any.
 The source water assessments provide resource managers with additional information for protecting source waters into the future.

-As mentioned before, our water is derived from four drilled wells.
+As mentioned before, our water is derived from five drilled wells.
 The source water assessment has rated these wells as having a medium-high susceptibility to microbials, nitrates, industrial solvents, and other industrial contaminants.
 These ratings are due primarily to the close proximity of permitted discharge facilities (industrial/commercial facilities that discharge wastewater into the environment and are regulated by the state and/or federal government) to the wells and the associated industrial and low intensity residential activity in the assessment area, such as fertilizing lawns.
 In addition, the wells draw from unconfined aquifers of unknown hydraulic conductivity and the overlying soils are not known to provide adequate protection for potential contamination.
 Please note that, while the source water assessment rates our wells as being susceptible to microbials, our water is disinfected to ensure that the finished water delivered to you meets New York State's drinking water standards for microbial contamination.